programminghistorian/jekyll/en/lessons/encoding-texts-tei-1.md

 **Table 2.
 List of elements that can appear within `<body>`**

 At first, all the possibilities may seem overwhelming.
-However, it is important to remember that a text is usually naturally divided into sections or parts.
-It is advisable, therefore, to use the element [`<div>`](https://perma.cc/X6FL-T3BW) for each of these sections, and to use the attribute `@type` or `@n` to distinguish different classes and their positions in the text (for example, `<div n=“3” type= “subsection”>…</div>`).
+However, it is important to remember that a text is naturally divided into sections or parts.
+You can use the element [`<div>`](https://perma.cc/X6FL-T3BW) to delineate each of these sections, and the attribute `@type` or `@n` to distinguish different classes and their positions in the text (for example, `<div n=“3” type= “subsection”>…</div>`).

 If your text is short and simple, you can use just one `<div>`.
 For example: